HeyGen Privacy Policy

 We do not “sell” or “share” (as those terms are defined in the CCPA) personal information, nor have we done so in the preceding 12 months.
 Further, we do not have actual knowledge that we sell or share personal information about California residents under 16 years of age.

-California residents under the age of 18 who have registered to use the Services and posted UGC to the Services can request that their UGC be removed by contacting us at privacy@heygen.com.
+California residents under the age of 18 who have registered to use the Services and posted UGC to the Services can request that their UGC be removed by contacting us at [email protected].
 Such a request must state that they personally posted such UGC or information and detail where the UGC is posted.
 We will make reasonable good faith efforts to remove the content from prospective public view or anonymize it so the minor cannot be individually identified.
 This removal process cannot ensure complete or comprehensive removal.
 For instance, third parties may have republished the post and archived copies of it may be stored by search engines and others that we do not control.

-15. Third-party Websites and Materials
+15. Data Transfers,Third-party Websites and Materials

-Our Services are designed for users in the United States only and are not intended for users located outside the United States.
 By using our Services, you understand that your personal information may be processed and stored on servers, and transferred to third parties, outside your country of residence, including the United States.

 The personal information that you provide to us and that we collect from you will be transferred to, stored at, or processed in, countries outside your country of residence, such as to the United States.
 Your personal information is also processed by staff operating outside the EEA, UK or Switzerland who work for us or one of our third-party service providers or partners.
 We process the personal information that you provide to us in countries outside your country of residence in order to provide our Services, perform our contract with you, and provide our website’s functionality.
-We also use standard contractual clauses as relevant for certain transfers of personal information to third countries, unless the transfer is to a country that has been determined to provide an adequate level of protection for individuals’ rights and freedoms for their personal information.

-16. Changes to our Privacy Policy
+17. Changes to our Privacy Policy

 We may change this Privacy Policy from time to time, in which case we will update the “Effective” date at the top of this Privacy Policy and post the updated Privacy Policy on our Site.
 If we make material changes to the way in which we use personal information collected about you, we will use commercially reasonable efforts to notify you and take additional steps as required by applicable law.
 We recommend that you check this page regularly to keep up-to-date.
 If you do not agree to any updates to this Privacy Policy, please do not use or access any of the Services.

-17. Contacting Us
+19. Contacting Us

 Please ensure that your query is clear, particularly if it is a request for information about the data we hold about you.
 If you think we have infringed applicable data privacy or protection laws, you can complain to your local data protection supervisory authority in which you are based or where you think we have infringed data protection laws.
 Of course, we hope you will contact us first so we can resolve any issues.